evansbenj/Macaque_Genomez.md/4_mtDNA_and_yDNA.md

 ```
 Actually not - this file has not been genotyped yet (of course) and this has no genotype calls!
 Instead I need to tweak the GenotypeVCF parameters to call genotypes liberally.

 Which I just generated and has all of the reference positions.
-I'll beed to mess around with how the script below handles microsatellites, because it is pretty complicated when there is a series of microsats.
+I'll need to mess around with how the script below handles microsatellites, because it is pretty complicated when there is a series of microsats.
 One possibility is to just output non-aligned sequences and align them afterwards...

 Because these loci are haploid, we need to treat them differently from autosomal DNA (and maybe xDNA).
 One option is to just call bases based on the highest depth of coverage.
 I have a script to do this that starts from a combined vcf file.
 First I generate a combined vcf file like this, on redfin (9_gatk_GenotypeGVCFs_bychr_sqsub_females_and_males.pl):